mzogithub/proceduraspace-etsy-automation-tool/index.md

 ## Compliance notes
 - All items published are digital downloads created from my own creative direction.
-- Where required, listings will include appropriate disclosure if AI tools were used in the creation process (per Etsy policy).
+- Where required, listings will include appropriate disclosure if AI tools were used in the creation process (per Etsy’s policies).
 - This project is **not** for scraping Etsy, cloning Etsy, or mass-listing spam.

 ## Status